AriFordsham/GHCWiki/event-log/live-monitoring.md

 *///////////////
 /* RUNNING *///////////////
+// Initialise the event logging system with the default values
+// The API uses state to control the default values.
+More information
-// Initialise the event logging system with the default values initEventLogging();// Sends the header file of the eventlog via the fd sendHeader();//Starts sending the events to the fd startEventLogging();// Stops sending the events to the fd
+// is available in the SETTINGS section. initEventLogging();// Sends the header file of the eventlog via the fd sendHeader();//Starts sending the events to the fd startEventLogging();// Stops sending the events to the fd